 Chris Pincetich | Bilingual Spanish Speaker is a naturalist, marine biologist, and instructor for the California Naturalist training program at the Point Reyes National Seashore.
 He is passionate about sharing the details of the California Current marine ecosystem and the marine mammals, birds, and invertebrates that rely on its productivity.
 Chris has been leading trips and local excursions for over fifteen years, including classes for the Point Reyes Field Institute, whale watching around the Farallon Islands for the Oceanic Society, and sea turtle conservation experiences in Costa Rica.

 Jennifer Phillips is a Senior Project Manager with Point Blue Conservation Science’s STRAW (Students and Teachers Restoring a Watershed) program and manages habitat restoration projects around the Bay Area.
-She has been an avid birder for the last 15 years, and over her professional career has conducted point counts, nest searches, and habitat assessment and vegetation surveys throughout California and other parts of the U.S. In her free time, Jennifer enjoys adding to her bird life list, participating in local Christmas Bird Counts, and sharing her passion for birding with others.
+She has been an avid birder for the last 15 years, and over her professional career has conducted point counts, nest searches, habitat assessments, and vegetation surveys throughout California and other parts of the U.S. In her free time, Jennifer enjoys adding to her bird life list, participating in local Christmas Bird Counts, and sharing her passion for birding with others.

 Dede Sabbag has had a lifelong career in the field of environmental education.
 She has worked and volunteered with various schools and non-profits, including The Headlands Institute, The Watershed Project, The Marine Mammal Center, and WildCare/Terwilliger Nature Center.
 Her passions all along have been teaching others to love nature and going birding.
 Retirement allowed her the time to help with the Marin Breeding Bird Atlas II, and she spent the last two springs visiting Chileno Valley ranches every week to document the breeding birds of the area.
 She looks forward to sharing about the birds in this remote but bountiful habitat.

 Andrea Salazar | Bilingual Spanish Speaker is the Bilingual (Spanish) Environmental Education Specialist at Audubon Canyon Ranch (ACR).
-She was born and raised on the ancestral lands of Ohlone, Miwok, Muwekma, and Confederated Villages of Lisjan (currently recognized as the SF Bay Area).
+She was born and raised on the ancestral lands of Ohlone, Miwok, Muwekma, and the Confederated Villages of Lisjan (currently recognized as the SF Bay Area).
 Her ancestral roots are anchored in central-western Mexico on the ancestral lands of the Huichol, Coca, and Caxcan peoples.
 Andrea earned her bachelor’s degree in ecosystem management and forestry and a minor in ethnic studies from UC Berkeley.
 While studying, she participated in multiple professional and extracurricular programs, gaining years of experience in community engagement with and for BIPOC communities, emphasizing Diversity, Equity, and Inclusion.
-Her experience spans an array of knowledge such as ecology, natural resource management, community-oriented agroecology, wildlife ecology, fire ecology, Indigenous science(s) and knowledge(s), community engagement and activism, climate change, and holistic healing
+Her experience spans an array of knowledge, such as ecology, natural resource management, community-oriented agroecology, wildlife ecology, fire ecology, Indigenous science(s) and knowledge(s), community engagement and activism, climate change, and holistic healing

 Dave Shuford is currently co-leading a project (with Lisa Hug) on the distribution and relative abundance of subspecies of White-Crowned Sparrows in winter in four North Bay counties (Marin, Sonoma, Napa, Solano).
 He retired as the senior scientist in the Wetlands Ecology Division at Point Blue Conservation Science in 2019 after 44 years of service.
 His primary interests include the status, distribution, trends, and conservation of birds in California and the West.
 Major research projects have focused on shorebird distribution and abundance throughout the Pacific Flyway; colonial breeding waterbirds in California; reconnaissance surveys at the Salton Sea and Klamath Basin; and long-term trends and reproductive success of California Gulls at Mono Lake relative to concerns over water diversions.